Kira Kosarin: Music

 On February 24, 2018, Kosarin announced her debut single, "Spy", which was released on March 16, 2018.
 On January 11, 2019, Kosarin released her next single, "Vinyl", which was accompanied by a music video.
 This was followed by three subsequent singles, "Love Me Like You Hate Me", "47 Hours" and "Take This Outside".
 Her debut album, Off Brand, was released on April 10, 2019.
 In July 2019, Kosarin was set to embark on a headline tour across the United Kingdom to promote the release of Off Brand, but this was later cancelled due to "scheduling conflicts".
 On November 8, 2019, Kosarin released her next single, "Simple", a collaboration with American DJ Carneyval.
 Kosarin also has a YouTube channel where she posts music covers and songs.
 On July 15, 2020, she independently released an extended play, Songbird.
 In March 2022, it was announced that Kosarin had been signed to Republic Records.
 She released her debut major-label single, "Mood Ring", on March 11, 2022.

+Personal life

+As of 2020, Kosarin has been in a relationship with musician Max Chester.
+She announced that they married on July 17, 2024 through her Instagram account.